Dataport/polar/packages/plugins/Attributions/README.md

 This plugin shows attributions (that is, legal information) regarding copyrights and sources of the currently visible layers.

-### Extension ideas

-- Offer a mode where attributions are always visible.
-(Not on roadmap.)

 ## Configuration

 ### attributions